neuroinformatics-unit/spikewrap/docs/source/get_started/supported_formats.md

 To manage project analysis, spikewrap must make some assumptions on how the data is organised.

-Currently, only data from [SpikeGLX](https://billkarsh.github.io/SpikeGLX/) or [OpenEphys](https://open-ephys.org/) are supported.
-[Neuropixels](https://www.neuropixels.org/) probes are automatically detected in the recording outputs, while other probes are supported through setting [ProbeInterface](https://probeinterface.readthedocs.io/en/main/) objects.
+Currently, only recordings acquired with [SpikeGLX](https://billkarsh.github.io/SpikeGLX/) or [OpenEphys](https://open-ephys.org/) are supported.
+[Neuropixels](https://www.neuropixels.org/) probes are automatically detected from recordings, while other probes are supported through setting [ProbeInterface](https://probeinterface.readthedocs.io/en/main/) objects.

 :::{admonition} Contact Us